 Microsoft has also recently launched the Xbox Play Anywhere program, which lets gamers play the same title on Xbox One and Windows PC with one singular purchase.

-As previously stated, Xbox Live Gold Access comes with free games each month; this month’s offerings include Q.U.B.E.
-2, Never Alone and Dragon Age II, while next month’s titles feature Celeste and Far Cry 2.
+As previously stated, Xbox Live Gold Access comes with free games each month; this month’s offerings include Toy Story 3 and Jurassic World: Evolution, while next month’s titles feature Tekken 6 and Batman: The Telltale Series.

 Users can also take advantage of two different subscription programs on Xbox One.
 First is Microsoft’s own Xbox Game Pass, offering a library of over 100 titles on both Xbox One and Windows PC.
 Second is EA Access, a similar subscription-based offering that provides EA specific titles on Xbox One.

-Finally, here are links to the biggest Xbox One exclusive titles of 2018:
+Finally, here are links to the biggest Xbox One exclusive titles of 2018 and 2019:

 - Stevivor’s chats with Head of Xbox, Phil Spencer